Jewabi06/ObjectDetector/README.md

-# Object Detection Software using YOLOv4-Tiny Model
+# Object Detection Software using YOLOv4-Tiny Model by Pysource

 ### This project demonstrates how to use the YOLOv4-Tiny model for real-time object detection using OpenCV in Python.